Peer Leadership Incubator

 I’m not a peer, but I have lived experience.
 Can I still join?

 Unfortunately our incubator is just for people working in peer roles.
-This includes peer supporters, peer leads, peer researchers etc. There is a requirement to have worked/be working in a peer role in order to attend the incubator.
+This includes peer supporters, peer leads, peer researchers etc. There is a requirement to have worked/be working in a peer role in order to participate in the incubator.

 How do I sign up?